 The images are checked.
 If needed, some are repeated.

-After the procedure, be sure to follow your doctor's instructions.
 During the hours after the procedure, drink extra fluids to help flush the contrast material from your body.

 How Long Will It Take?
 TOP

 Although the procedure is not painful, you may feel warm and flushed when contrast material is injected.